IKT India

 What did this teach me?

 The biggest lesson was the power of talking to sellers directly.
-Field context changed my understanding of what "simple" means for different user segments.
+Field context changed what “simple” meant for different user segments.
 Data-informed decisions beat gut feelings, but you need qualitative context to interpret the numbers correctly.

 What would I do differently?

 I would have invested in analytics infrastructure earlier.
-We lost valuable data in the first months because tracking wasn't set up properly.
-I also would have pushed harder for a mobile-first approach from day one — many artisans primarily used low-end smartphones.
+We lost months of behavioral data because tracking wasn’t set up.
+I also would have pushed harder for a mobile-first seller experience from day one; many artisans primarily used low-end smartphones.

 Skills Used